KodeyThomas/TweakDevelopmentGuide/README.md

 # Support
 > Tweak Design is not easy,
-> its is increadibly fustrating sometimes
+> it is increadibly fustrating sometimes
 > however it is very rewarding.